supriyaagnihotri/photo-frame-maker/README.md

 * Removed <code>modal.js</code> file from library and handle Modalbox component vertical center alignment with CSS.
 * Fixed active tab bar and navigation arrow alignment issue and active tab container width issue in Scrollable Tab component on Window resize function.
  * Enhanced our Landing page with new section which includes - 'Roadmap'.
-* Updated docs for the components.
+* Updated docs section for the components.
- * Fixed up component's issues received from Github community, Gitter.
+ * Fixed up issues in the following component - Dropdown, Alert, Floating Action Button, Select2, Scrollable Tabs, Datetimepicker, and Modalbox.

 #### Added
 ###### JS